 Nicholas Sinanan is the Managing Partner of Johnson, Camacho & Singh and Head of the firm’s Corporate/Commercial practice.
 Nicholas studied at the University of Wolverhampton, graduating in 1998 with a LL.B (Hons.), and the City University in London, where he received a post graduate Diploma in Professional Legal Skills.
 He also attended the Inns of Court School of Law in London and was called to the Bar of England and Wales in 2003.
 In 2004, Nicholas was admitted to practise in Trinidad and Tobago.
 Prior to his admission, he was a Financial Analyst at a leading local financial institution.
 He is a member of the Honourable Society of Gray’s Inn in London and of the Law Association of Trinidad and Tobago.
 Nicholas was a former partner of Lex Caribbean prior to the establishment of JCS.

 Nicholas’ main practice areas are Corporate and Commercial law, Capital Markets and Project Finance.
 Some of his signature achievements are:

 - Local Counsel for arrangers/lenders in local capital markets transactions including the La Brea Industrial Development Company Limited TT$62M Bonds, Port Authority of Trinidad and Tobago US$13.4M Bonds & TT$71.5M Syndicated Loan, FirstCaribbean International Bank (Trinidad & Tobago) Limited TT$195M Bonds, National Infrastructure Development Company Limited TT$344M Bonds & US$52M Bonds, Airports Authority of Trinidad and Tobago TT$320M Loan, Neal & Massy Holdings Limited TT$350M Bonds, E-TecK TT$148M Notes, Guardian Holdings Limited TT$1B Bonds, Sagicor Financial Corporation US$43M Notes, iGovTT TT$80M Notes, UDeCOTT US$88M Bonds, Water and Sewerage Authority TT$1.3B Bonds & TT$600M Syndicated Loan, The Republic of Trinidad and Tobago TT$1.5B Bonds, Endeavour Holdings Limited TT$400M Bonds, The Republic of Trinidad and Tobago TT$1B Bonds due 2029 & TT$1B Bonds due 2032, Trinidad and Tobago Electricity Commission TT$1.6B Bonds, Telecommunications Services of Trinidad and Tobago Limited TT$1.5B Bonds.

-- Local Counsel for lenders in regional capital markets transactions including Government of St. Vincent EC$30M Bonds; Bahamas Electricity Corporation US$57M & BS$43M Bonds; Cayman Water Co.
-Ltd. US$15.7M Bonds; C. Kersten & Co.
+- Local Counsel for arrangers/lenders in regional capital markets transactions including Government of St. Vincent EC$30M Bonds, Bahamas Electricity Corporation US$57M & BS$43M Bonds, Cayman Water Co.
+Ltd. US$15.7M Bonds, C. Kersten & Co.
 N.V.
-(Suriname) US$7.5M Bonds; Government of Barbados US$150M Bonds;
+(Suriname) US$7.5M Bonds, Government of Barbados US$150M Bonds.

-- Local Counsel for lenders and sponsors in international capital markets transactions including Columbus International Inc US$450M 144A / Reg S Notes & US$1.25B 144A / Reg S Notes; The Republic of Trinidad and Tobago US$550M 144A / Reg S Notes, Trinidad Generation Unlimited US$150M & US$600M Bridge Loan Financing & US$600M 144A / Reg S Notes, The Republic of Trinidad and Tobago US$1B 144A / Reg S Notes, Corporación Andina de Fomento US$1B Notes & US$750M Notes.
+- Local Counsel for arranger and sponsors in international capital markets transactions including Columbus International Inc US$450M 144A / Reg S Notes & US$1.25B 144A / Reg S Notes, The Republic of Trinidad and Tobago US$550M 144A / Reg S Notes, Trinidad Generation Unlimited US$150M & US$600M Bridge Loan Financing & US$600M 144A / Reg S Notes, The Republic of Trinidad and Tobago US$1B 144A / Reg S Notes, Corporación Andina de Fomento US$1B Notes & US$750M Notes.

-- Local Counsel for Trinidad Cement Limited in its debt restructuring exercise in 2012 and subsequent debt refinancing exercise in 2015.
+- Local Counsel to Trinidad Cement Limited in its debt restructuring exercise in 2012 and subsequent debt refinancing exercise in 2015.

 Sonji Pierre Chase is a Partner in the Conveyancing practice.
 Sonji attended the University of London and the Hugh Wooding Law School in Trinidad from where she graduated in 1998 and 2000 respectively.
 She is the holder of a Masters Degree in Law majoring in Conveyancing and Contracts of International Trade Law from the University of Wolverhampton.
 She has been called to the Bar in Trinidad and Tobago and is a member of the Law Association of Trinidad and Tobago and the Trinidad and Tobago Chamber of Industry and Commerce.
 Sonji is also a director of the Trinidad and Tobago Film Company.
 Sonji was a former partner of Lex Caribbean prior to the establishment of Johnson, Camacho & Singh and practices in the areas of Property Development, Conveyancing, Competition Law, International Trade and Probate Law.

 Orrisha practices in the areas of Corporate and Commercial Law, with a focus on domestic and cross-border M&A, Joint Ventures, Restructuring, Foreign Investment Projects, Securities law and Immigration law.
-Orrisha has experience drafting agreements and corporate documents, conducting and managing due diligence and managing local counsel on complex cross-border transactions.
+Orrisha has experience drafting and reviewing agreements, transaction documents and corporate documents, conducting and managing due diligence and managing local counsel on complex cross-border transactions.
 Orrisha also provides corporate support to the clients, including preparation of Minutes of Board Meetings, resolutions, company registry documents, and general corporate advice.
 She also has responsibility for the Firm’s immigration/work permit portfolio.

 Some of Orrisha’s significant recent experience includes the representation of:

 - The Central Bottling America Corporation in the acquisition of Pepsi-Cola Trinidad Bottling Company Limited, and in the subsequent sale of its shares to Agostini’s Limited.